ru-corporate/boo/README.md

 #### Developper

-- `boo.path.default_data_folder` shows where the CSV files are on a computer.
+- `boo.default_data_folder()` shows where the ZIP and CSV files are on a computer.
 - `boo.columns` controls CSV column selection and naming.
 - `boo.dataframe.canonic` makes canonic CSV.
-By coincidence the outputhas same number of columns as `<year>.csv`, but the columns are slightly different as some columns are added and some removed.
+By coincidence the output has same number of columns as `<year>.csv`, but the columns are indeed different as some columns are added and some removed.
-- `boo.year.TIMESTAMPS` help to find proper URLs, which change along with Rosstat website updates.
-- New annual dataset released around September-October.

 ## Script

-Rosstat publishes CSV files without column headers.
+Rosstat published CSV files without column headers.
 When preparing a readable CSV file we assign a name to columns with variables of interest and cut away the rest of the columns.